moranneil/Programming-For-Data-Analysis-Assignment-2019/README.md

 This section describes the two functions numpy.randon & numpy.randn

-Both Permutations and Suffle functions are also discussed with examples of both.
+Both Permutations and Shuffle functions are also discussed with examples of both.

 ## 3. Five Distribution Functions